HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 This technique sidesteps that restriction entirely.
 Rather than chaining parameter entities inside the internal subset, we use the internal subset only to **redefine** an entity that already exists in the local DTD.
 Because entity declarations follow a first-definition-wins rule, our override takes effect before the original declaration in the DTD is reached.

 When `%local_dtd;` is then expanded, execution moves into the external DTD context — where parameter entity chaining is explicitly permitted by the spec.
-The malicious logic embedded inside `%expr` executes there, not in the internal subset, which is why spec-compliant parsers do not reject it.
+The malicious logic embedded inside the overridden entity executes there, not in the internal subset, which is why spec-compliant parsers do not reject it.
+This holds true for both injection types — the type determines the payload structure, not the underlying mechanism.

 ## DNS-Based OOB Exfiltration